SreeVarshith/Project-NovaMind/README.md

 - Deploy the Face Emotion Recognition Model.
 - Finalize and launch the website prototype.
+- The Backend Of the web Application has to be done.

 To explore NovaMind, visit the [NovaMind Website](https://sreevarshith.github.io/Project-NovaMind/).